 - Different levels and climbing surfaces but make sure your mice cannot fall from a height.

 - Hiding places such as small cardboard boxes, shredded paper, and cardboard or PVC tubes.
 Mice are a prey species and so it is very important that they can hide and have ready access to multiple areas where they can quickly get under cover if they are startled.
+These hiding places should be large enough to allow the mouse to turn around inside and have multiple exits too.

 - Plenty of mice-appropriate toys which are changed regularly so your mice remain interested and don’t get bored with them.
 Toys which your mice can chew are great, and they don’t have to be expensive – toilet rolls, non-toxic un-treated hardwood branches or twigs and paper are good options.